-EXECUTIVE SUMMARY:
+EXECUTIVE SUMMARY

-General Plan Amendment 2021-0001 (GPA2021-0001) is an update to the Housing Element for the 6th Cycle Regional Housing Needs Assessment covering Planning Period 2021-2029.
 The Housing Element is one of the eight mandatory elements of the City's General Plan.
-Pursuant to state law, the Housing Element is required to be periodically updated, which is done every eight years.
-The Housing Element is responsible for identifying: a City's existing and projected housing need; goals, policies and quantified objectives on achieving housing for all economic segments of the population; available financial resources; scheduled programs for the preservation of housing; and an identification of adequate housing sites for all economic segments of the community, persons with special needs, and emergency shelters a.
-Authorize the Planning and Development Director to make non-legislative changes to the Housing Element Update that addresses final comments made from the State Department of Housing and Community Development.
+Pursuant to state law, the Housing Element is required to be periodically updated, which is every eight years.
+The Housing Element is responsible for identifying a city's existing and projected housing need; goals, policies and quantified objectives on achieving housing for all economic segments of the population; available financial resources; scheduled programs for the preservation of housing and an identification of adequate housing sites for all economic segments of the community, persons with special needs and emergency shelters.